Hello, world! 👋

 - system uptime: shows how long the system has been up.

-In addition, you can also follow a graph of tasks performed in the runner according to specific periods: last week, last 15 days, and last month.
+In addition, you can also follow a graph of tasks performed in the runner according to specific time frames: last week, last 15 days, or last month.

 Important: to be able to track a runner’s telemetry, it is necessary to confirm that the “logTelemetry” information is set as “true” in the configuration file.

-If not, you should do the following: in the folder where BotCity Maestro is, identify the folder called “conf”.
+If it weren’t, do the following: in the folder where BotCity Maestro is, identify the folder called “conf”.
 Inside, find the file called “conf.bcf”.
-Open it in a way that you can edit it, such as using text editors or others, and add the following:
+Open it so that you can edit it, using text editors or others, and add the following:

 New task information screen

 We have a new screen with more explicit information about the task performed.
 To access it, you can identify the task in the task queue, click on the three-dot icon in the card’s upper right corner, and identify the “info” option.